- Organic Bound

 Make a well in the center of the flour mixture and add the buttermilk, using your hands to pull the dry ingredients into the liquid.
 Mix only until just combined; overworking the dough will make the scones tough.

 Bake until the scones are nicely browned and the top surface cracks, 20 to 30 minutes.
 If the scones are cold when placed in the oven, they'll take a few minutes longer to bake.
-Serve warm with butter.
+Serve warm with butter or your favorite spread.